 4. Place in rack and immerse in water bath canner.
 Bring canner to a boil, making sure at least 1 to 2 inches of water cover the top of the lids.
 Process pints for 10 minutes with lid on.
 After 10 minutes, remove lid, let sit for 5 minutes, and then transfer jars onto a towel folded in thirds.
 Let jars cool for at least 12 hours without moving and check seals.

 Follow above recipe through step 3.

 Place rack in pressure canner and ad specified amount of water.
 Place jars on rack.
 Allow pressure canner to vent for 10 minutes.
 Use 5 pounds of pressure and process both pint and quart sized jars for 5 minutes.

 It’s normal for the rhubarb to float to the top of the jar.
 Don’t worry.
-Use in pies, desserts, cakes, muffins, or just plain old eating.
+Looking for some recipes using canned rhubarb?
+Use in place of fresh for rhubarb pies, desserts, cakes, muffins, or just plain old eating.